Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular electrostatic dynamics of living cells ##

-The five-atom water model is used to apply the electric field in the nanopore region.
+The five-atom water model is made to apply the electric field in the nanopore region.
 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, 10).
 We first talk about the electrostatic code to properly execute molecular dynamics,